sherryduong93/Anime_Recommender/README.md

 <br>**-Optional: concepts_titlesonly**: 391706 anime titles & concepts, but no anime_id, so will be difficult to group with current dataset

 ## Data Cleaning
+<br>Ratings: Removed all ratings with '-1' which indicates no rating.
+<br>NOTE: Ratings matrix does not have ALL of the ratings provided by the users that make up the average rating column in the anime_df, will need to consider this for the collaborative filter based recommender.
 <br>**Combining dataframes to get one large dataframe with all metadata for each anime**
 <br>The function for below cleaning is stored in src/data.py, full_anime_df() function:
 <br>The anime data and rating data were combined in order to calculated weighted rating based on number of members that rated the anime.